Feb. 2: First confirmed death outside China, in the Philippines.

 • Atlanta Symphony Orchestra announces cancellation of the remainder of its season, with some shows rescheduled.

-• Trump signs the CARES Act into law and issues an executive order under the Defense Production Act to increase manufacturing of medical resources needed to fight the virus.
+• The CARES Act passes the House and Trump signs it into law and issues an executive order under the Defense Production Act to increase manufacturing of medical resources needed to fight the virus.

 • CDC reports that asymptomatic patients could spread the disease.